Frequently Asked Questions

 This is not the amount the county has to contribute to the BEP.
 It is used to determine each county’s share of the total that all counties must contribute.
 To do that, the amount from the fiscal capacity model is multiplied by the number of public school students in each county, and the totals for each county are added to a statewide total.
 Then each county’s amount is divided by the statewide total to produce a percentage.
 That percentage is called the fiscal capacity index.
 Since 2008, the model developed at TACIR has been used in conjunction with an arithmetic tax capacity model produced by the Center for Business and Economic Research (CBER) at the University of Tennessee.

 State law splits responsibility for funding the BEP formula between the state and local governments.
-Local governments are responsible for 25% of classroom support (teaching assistants and things like textbooks and supplies), 30% of instructional costs (teachers, principals, librarians, guidance counselors and their associated salaries and benefits), and 50% of non-classroom costs (superintendents and other central office personnel, capital outlay, maintenance and operations, and transportation).
+Local governments are responsible for 25% of classroom support (teaching assistants and things like textbooks and supplies), 30% of instructional (teachers, principals, librarians, guidance counselors) salaries and wages costs, 30% of instructional benefit costs, and 50% of non-classroom costs (superintendents and other central office personnel, capital outlay, maintenance and operations, and transportation).
 Those statutory percentages are multiplied by the total cost of each part of the BEP for all school systems to determine how much local governments collectively have to contribute to the formula.
 Each county’s fiscal capacity “index” is then multiplied by that total to determine the dollar amount that county has to contribute to its own BEP, and the state makes up the difference.

 - What factors are used to determine fiscal capacity?